xyguo/emacs.d/README.md

 Just use them to replace the corresponding string.

 ## Support/issues
+If you hit any problems, please

+1. Check that whether you have met system requirements listed in section "Requirements".
-If you hit any problems, please first ensure that you are using the latest version of this code, and that you have updated your packages to the most recent available versions (see "Updates" above).
-If you still experience problems, go ahead and [file an issue on the github project](https://github.com/xyguo/emacs.d/issues).
+2. Ensure that you are using the latest version of this code, and that you have updated your packages to the most recent available versions (see "Updates" above).
+3. If you still experience problems, go ahead and [file an issue](https://github.com/xyguo/emacs.d/issues).

 -Xiang-Yu Guo